Author Jacqueline Susann was born on this day in 1918.

 There are many ways to use this guide.
 You can type in the name of a specific book in our Advanced Search; or click on a particual thumbnail; or choose "National Book Award Winners" from the menu; or browse by author by clicking on the bars at the bottom of this page.

-The Shipping News was written by Annie Proulx.
-The first edition was published in 1993 by Charles Scribner's Sons.
-It was 337 pages long, and the retail price was $20.00.
-The Shipping News also won the Pulitzer Prize.
+Spartina was written by John Casey.
+The first edition was published in 1989 by Alfred A. Knopf.
+It was 375 pages long, and the retail price was $18.95.

 This website is not affiliated in any way with the National Book Foundation, the National Book Award, or related parties.
 This site is intended as a simple guide to help collectors identify true first editions of books that have won the National Book Award.
 This site is overseen by an experienced collector of National Book award novels as a service to help guide other collectors and give them insight into what to look for when identifying first editions.
 As such, the information presented here may not always be 100% accurate.
 Gathering and updating information about these books is more an art than a science.
 We are very thorough in our investigations of first edition points, but occasionally some of our points may be wrong.
 If you spot a mistake, drop us an e-mail and we will do our best to investigate and fix it.

 Note about our list:

 Our list can appear to vary from the official National Book Foundation list because of three factors.
 The first is that our list is admittedly incomplete.
 We have about 90% of the winners for fiction.
 In particular, we are still missing Going After Cacciato, and Plains Song.
 We are trying to get those points of issue on the site very soon, and we welcome contributions of photos to help us get there.